 The most important things are:

-- Choose an experienced keratoconus specialist who is an expert in fitting contact lenses.
+- Choose an experienced keratoconus practitioner who is an expert in fitting contact lenses.

-- An optometrist specialising in keratoconus is the person most likely to keep you out of needing a corneal graft.
+- An optometrist who dedicates their practice to keratoconus is the person most likely to keep you out of needing a corneal graft.

 - Poorly fitting contact lenses are a fast track to needing a corneal graft.